Khmer

 Dr Simon Stock is a member of the CAD Governing Board and his family have been long term supporters of CAD programs.

-ACT ministries, in partnership with CAD, continued to hold regular community clinics in Peas, Prek Trob, Tapon and Steong Jas.
+ACT ministries, in partnership with CAD, continued to hold community clinics in Peas, Prek Trob, Tapon and Steong Jas.

 ACT also hold separate diabetic clinics in Stung Jas Village and Preak Chdou.